Jennifer Collister

 MMath, MSc

-Jennifer joined the Translational Epidemiology Unit (TEU) in the Nuffield Department of Population Health (NDPH) in September 2019, where she is using UK Biobank data to investigate the performance of polygenic risk scores for colorectal cancer at different ages.
+Jennifer joined the Translational Epidemiology Unit (TEU) at Oxford Population Health in September 2019, where she is using UK Biobank data to investigate the performance of polygenic risk scores for common diseases.

-She has just completed an MSc in Medical Statistics at the University of Leicester (2019), with a 3-month project on the use of flexible parametric models in multistate modelling, and has an MMath from Durham University (2016), where her final project was on interacting particle systems and their use in modelling the spread of epidemics.
+She has an MSc in Medical Statistics from the University of Leicester with a 3-month project on the use of flexible parametric models in multistate modelling, and an MMath from Durham University, where her final project was on interacting particle systems and their use in modelling the spread of epidemics.

 Recent publications